© 2025 St. Louis Public Radio

 Russell did not immediately respond to messages seeking comment on the outcome.

 An external report released Monday placed blame for the siren failure and a chaotic initial response to the tornado squarely on Russell.
 The report noted they were often not at the Emergency Operations Center, located at police headquarters, in the days after the tornado and was “frequently unreachable by phone.”
-Their absence, combined with the failure to update the emergency operations plan and the fact that Spencer had only recently taken over as mayor, made a fully functional emergency operations center next to impossible, the report said.
+Their absence, combined with the failure to update the emergency operations plan and the fact that Spencer had only recently taken over as mayor, made having a fully functional emergency operations center next to impossible, the report said.

 The report also found that Russell failed to use a federal emergency response template or keep proper documentation.
 Complete implementation of those best practices, the report said, “did not occur until after Commissioner Russell was removed from day-to-day oversight and outside emergency management professionals were brought in to organize operations.”